Sidkhanna96/Blog/System Design/WhatsApp.md

   - We can do some form of consistent hashing where userId has chat server listed and then look up the chat registry and send the message to it -> This also leads to that each chat server would need to talk to each other
   - Best:
     - We are sending messages between servers -> Use Pub/Sub model
-    - Create a subscription for userId for a given group chat
+    - Create a subscription for userId
-    - Chat server will connect to pub/sub to subscribe to the topics of the user who just logged into that chat server
+    - When user connects to chat server that server will connect to the topic the userId subscribes to -> Any messages on the topic are pushed to the user
-    - any messages received on the subscription topic are forwarded to the websocket connection
+    - Sending messages - we publish the messages to the relevant users of the given chatId
-    - If clients are not connected they will receive all the undelivered messages when they log in based on inbox above

 - Multiple devices for a single user
   - Clients table for the user devices